-Some other treatments which may be advised include:
+Some other treatments which may be advised:

 - Agood posture may help.
 Check that your sitting position at work or at the computer is not poor.
-(That is, not with your head flexed forward with a stooped back.)
-Sit upright.
-Yoga, pilates, and the Alexander Technique all improve neck posture, but their value in treating neck pain is uncertain. - Afirm supporting pillow seems to help some people when sleeping.
+It is important to make sure that your head is not flexed forward and also that your back is not stooped when you are sitting and working.
+You should make sure you sit upright.
+Yoga, Pilates and the Alexander Technique all improve neck posture but their value in treating neck pain is uncertain. - A firm supporting pillow seems to help some people when sleeping.
 Try not to use more than one pillow. - Physiotherapy: - Various treatments may be advised by a physiotherapist.
 These include traction, heat, cold, manipulation, etc. The value of each of these treatments is uncertain, as the results of research studies looking at which treatments work best can be conflicting. - However, what is often most helpful is the advice a physiotherapist can give on neck exercises to do at home. - A common situation is for a doctor to advise on painkillers and gentle neck exercises.
-If symptoms do not improve over a week or so, you may then be referred to a physiotherapist to help with pain relief and for advice on specific neck exercises.
+If symptoms do not improve over a week or so, you may then be referred to a physiotherapist to help with pain relief and for advice on specific neck exercises. - Low-level laser therapy (LLLT) is a relatively uncommon, non-invasive treatment for neck pain, in which non-thermal laser irradiation is applied to sites of pain.
+It can be effective in some people.